Partitioning a graph into degenerate subgraphs: Concluding remarks

-This statement can be understood to mean (although rather imprecisely) that the complexity of Problem \ref{problem1} in the situation when $\sum_{i=1}^s p_i < k - s$ does not increase as $s$ increases.
-One would therefore hope that the problem is $\mathbb{NP}$-complete whenever $s$ is as large as possible (that is, when a partition into independent sets is sought) as this would suggest that it is most likely $\mathbb{NP}$-complete for every $s \geq 2$.
+Proposition \ref{prop:f} can be understood to mean (although rather imprecisely) that the complexity of Problem \ref{problem1} in the situation when $\sum_{i=1}^s p_i < k - s$ does not increase as $s$ increases.
+Phrased differently, Proposition \ref{prop:f} states informally that if one can find a partition into two subgraphs with prescribed degeneracy, then one can also find a partition of the same graph into more than two subgraphs with prescribed degeneracy, provided some condition on the sum of the prescribed degeneracies is met.

+We therefore hoped that the problem is $\mathbb{NP}$-complete whenever $s$ is as large as possible (that is, when a partition into independent sets is sought) as this would suggest that the problem is $\mathbb{NP}$-complete for every $s \geq 2$.
 As it happens, however, when $s$ is of maximum value, the problem is tractable as long as $k$ is not too small and $(k - s) - \sum_{i=1}^s p_i$ is not very large~\cite{molloy}.
-This is perhaps indicative that determining the frontier between tractability and hardness for every value of $s$ in Problem \ref{problem1} will be a difficult task.
+This might indicate that determining the frontier between tractability and hardness for every value of $s$ in Problem \ref{problem1} will be a difficult task.